AriPal/articles/Readme.md

 # Silent Authentication for Integrated Web Apps in Microsoft Teams using OAuth 2.0

->All code examples used here can be found in Authentication-Flow-Microsoft-Tab folder in this repository.
-The project only works when deployed in Microsoft Teams.
+>All code examples used here can be found in Authentication-Flow_Microsoft-Tab folder in this repository.
+Note: The project only works when deployed in Microsoft Teams.

 ![Netcompany logo](https://miro.medium.com/max/137/1*CWxqiYnxrOzHP-t8wQWfjQ.png)